EthanLife41/FireFrame/README.md

 Set `CALENDAR_SOURCE`, restart, and open the Calendar tab.
 It is a schedule grid with Day and Week views (Week by default): a Today button, prev/next navigation, a time axis, event blocks placed by time, and a separate all-day row.
 When more than one calendar has events, filter chips appear so you can hide or show each one.

-**Apple Calendar (`apple`) is the recommended source.** It reads every calendar in Calendar.app (including Google accounts you have added there) and expands recurring events.
+**Apple Calendar (`apple`) is the recommended source.** It reads every calendar in Calendar.app (including Google accounts if added there) and expands recurring events.

 1. Set `CALENDAR_SOURCE=apple`.
 2. Install the fast reader (macOS only) into the same environment that runs the server: `./.venv/bin/python -m pip install pyobjc-framework-EventKit`.
 Without it, FireFrame falls back to a slower AppleScript path that can time out on large calendars.